TampereTC/TestContainer-hackathon/Instructions-WSL-Docker-HyperV.md

 Why: Natively docker configuration is based on linux file system.
 On otherhand Hyper-V natively integrated as part of Windows10 OS.

+## Configure Windows 10 system settings:

-## Prepare Windows10 settings: Enable Hyper-V and WSL (Windows Subsystem for Linux)
+Enable Hyper-V and WSL (Windows Subsystem for Linux)

 ## Install Ubuntu Shell from Microsoft store